 Cockroaches.
 Hissing cockroaches, specifically.

-The Bronx Zoo is home to 58,000 Madagascar hissing cockroaches, but you can't actually give one as a gift.
+The Bronx Zoo has up to 58,000 Madagascar hissing cockroaches, but you can't actually give one as a gift.
 Instead, the zoo will let you name one after a person you deem worthy, whether it's your "loyal partner, favorite boss or bug-loving kid."
 And since these bizarre bugs can live up to five years, that's a pretty durable $10 gift.

 It's also more than just a gag gift.
 The Bronx Zoo is one of five New York parks owned by the Wildlife Conservation Society, and the $10 naming fee is basically a donation to WCS projects around the world.
 While hissing cockroaches are plentiful in the wild, many of their fellow Madagascar natives are critically endangered, from bamboo lemurs and golden mantella frogs to spider tortoises and silky sifakas.

-For more information about Madagascar hissing cockroaches, here are a few facts from the Bronx Zoo, plus its video ad for the cocoa roaches:
+For more information about Madagascar hissing cockroaches, here are a few facts from the Bronx Zoo, plus a video ad for its cocoa roaches:

 - The roaches can hiss at up to 90 decibels, roughly equivalent to a lawnmower.